tkuhlman/blog/content/code/mojo-integration-tests.md

  - Having a repeatable environment enables automation, sharing of the environment among developers, using the environment as a base standard and incremental improvement.
- - The image can be built to a stanadard, in this case it runs Ubuntu LTS with the latest distributed versions of Juju/Mojo and other tooling.
+ - The image can be built to a standard, in this case it runs Ubuntu LTS with the latest distributed versions of Juju/Mojo and other tooling.
  - Isolation from the primary dev environment allows for easy cleanup, easier testing of various branches and tests more easily run in parallel.